jlangch/venice/doc/readme/pdf.md

 platforms regardless whether the font is locally installed or not.

 The PDF renderer loads custom True-Type fonts from URIs.
-The custom schema `classpath:/` allows the renderer to load the font files from the class path.
+The custom schema `classpath:` allows the renderer to load the font files from the class path.
 E.g.:
-- `classpath:/OpenSans-Regular.ttf`
+- `classpath:OpenSans-Regular.ttf`
-- `classpath:/fonts/OpenSans-Regular.ttf`
+- `classpath:fonts/OpenSans-Regular.ttf`

 A CSS font definition that embeds 'OpenSans-Regular' in the PDF looks
 like: